Socialist Australia

 Socialist States:

-- Vietnam – Socialist-oriented market economy, mix of state and private enterprise.
+• Vietnam – Socialist-oriented market economy, while maintaining a mix of state and private enterprise.

 Countries with Major Socialist Policies

-- Nordic Countries (Sweden, Norway, Denmark) – Capitalism with strong welfare states (not fully socialist).
-These countries have been described by some as having a form of market socialism.
+• Nordic Countries (Sweden, Norway, Denmark) – Capitalism with strong welfare states (not fully socialist).
+However, these countries have been described by some as having a form of market socialism.
 They should be closely examined when charting a path forward for world socialism.

 Mixed Economies (Socialist-Leaning Policies)